GoogleCloudPlatform/nodejs-docker/README.md

 This image is based on Debian Jessie and includes [nodejs](https://nodejs.org) and [npm](https://npmjs.org) installed from [nodejs.org](http://nodejs.org/download/).

+For a more thorough walk through of getting started with Node.js on Google Cloud Platform, please see the [documentation and guides](https://cloud.google.com/nodejs).

 ## App Engine

-To generate a Dockerfile that uses this image as a base, use the [`Cloud SDK`](https://cloud.google.com/sdk/gcloud/reference/preview/app/gen-config):
+To generate a Dockerfile that uses this image as a base, use the [`Cloud SDK`](https://cloud.google.com/sdk/gcloud/reference/beta/app/gen-config).
+From your existing Node.js application:

-    gcloud preview app gen-config --custom
+    gcloud beta app gen-config --custom

 You can then modify the `Dockerfile` and `.dockerignore` as needed for you application.